In the reaction 3 BrO-(aq) → BrO3-(aq) + 2 Br-(aq), a plot of 1/[... | Channels for Pearson+

 1

-Compare the given plot to the integrated rate law: Since the plot of 1/[BrO-] vs. time is linear, it matches the form of the second-order integrated rate law.

-Conclude the order of the reaction: Based on the linear plot of 1/[BrO-] vs. time, the reaction is second order with respect to BrO-.
+Since the plot of 1/[BrO-] vs. time is linear with a slope of 0, it indicates that the reaction is zero order with respect to BrO-, as the concentration does not change over time.

 Watch next

-Master Rate Law Fundamentals with a bite sized video explanation from Jules BrunoStart learning
+Master Zero-Order Half-life with a bite sized video explanation from Jules BrunoStart learning

 Related Videos